Chaitanya5678/superhero_API/README.md

 Note: Do not use the access token mentioned in the code.
 Generate your own access token by signing into facebook in the API's website mentioned above.

+For a video demonstration of this project, visit my [YouTube](https://youtu.be/15SWeQ6CltU) channel.